 binlog-do-db: Limits binary logging to specific databases.

-binlog_format: Specifies the format of the binary log.
+binlog_format: Specifies format of binary log.

 binlog-row-event-max-size: Binary log max event size.